RobCyberLab/Network-Scanner-Tool/docs/Documentation.md

 ### Test Tricks

-For Testing purposes we can start a simple HTTP server as follows:
+For Testing purposes we can start a simple HTTP server on different ports as follows:

 ```bash
 python -m http.server 80